podonaut/namespace_enhance/README.md

 ![](https://github.com/podonaut/namespace_enhance/blob/main/images/ns02.png)

 **Locked** just enables or disables the podcast:locked tag

-**Funding** is for the podcast:funding tag, and there are two entries for that

 And the remaining fields (10 of this writing) are for the value tag.
 Suggested is the amount to send per minute of episode play time, defined in bitcoin.
 This module allows one to add up to 3 value recipients.
 You can add the lnd address value, the name of the recipient and the split.